-- The Review Team members are selected for their skillset and as far as practicable match to the project's type, needs, stage, scale and complexity. - The workbook structure is followed by the Review Team in undertaking the Review. - Reviews are collaborative and constructive with all parties focused on value-adding to the project. - Review Report commentary and recommendations are focused on practical improvements.
+- The Review Team members are selected for their skillset and as far as practicable match to the project's type, needs, stage, scale and complexity. - The workbook structure, Terms of Reference and report template are followed by the Review Team. - All parties focus on value-adding to the project. - · Review Report commentary and recommendations are focused on practical issues and outcomes.